hackvertor/hackvertor/tag-store/README.md

 1. Only one tag per pull request is allowed.
 2. There should only be one file with your code you cannot import multiple files.
-3. The maximum size of your code is 1337 bytes.
-4. You should create a folder with your tag name and the file should also have the same name.
+3. You should create a folder with your tag name and the file should also have the same name.
-5. The author property should reflect your github username.
+4. The author property should reflect your github username.
-6. Any form of obfuscation will be rejected.
+5. Any form of obfuscation will be rejected.
-7. Any form of malicious code is obviously not allowed.
+6. Any form of malicious code is obviously not allowed.
-8. You must test your tag before submission
+7. You must test your tag before submission

 ## How to submit your custom tag